-Conjecture \ref{conj: size 2} has been the subject of considerable attention. ``Counterexamples'' were found by Manin, but later debunked Urabe, who then went on to prove \Cref{conj: size 2} for $p \neq 2$ in \cite{Urabe96}.
-For all $p$, it was proved by Liu-Lorenzini-Raynaud \cite{LLR05} that \emph{if} $\Br(X)$ is finite, then its size is a perfect square.
-(The proof of \cite{LLR05} proceeds by comparing $\# \Br(X)$ to the size of a certain Tate--Shafarevich group, whose finiteness is equivalent to the Birch and Swinnerton-Dyer Conjecture in that instance.)
+Conjecture \ref{conj: order 2} has been the subject of considerable attention.
+Purported ``counterexamples'' were found by Manin, but later debunked by Urabe, who then went on to prove \Cref{conj: order 2} for $p \neq 2$ in \cite{Urabe96}.
+For all $p$, it was proved by Liu--Lorenzini--Raynaud \cite{LLR05} that \emph{if} $\Br(X)$ is finite, then its order is a perfect square.
+(The proof of \cite{LLR05} proceeds by comparing $\# \Br(X)$ to the order of a certain Tate--Shafarevich group, whose finiteness is equivalent to the Birch and Swinnerton-Dyer Conjecture in that instance.)
 On the one hand, this gives great confidence that the conjectures are true; but on the other hand, the finiteness assumption is very strong: it is equivalent to the BSD Conjecture for Jacobians over function fields.
 The \emph{unconditional} statement that $\#\Br(X)_{\nd}$ is a perfect square has remained open in characteristic $p=2$ until now, when we will finally prove:

 \begin{thm} Let $X$ be a smooth, proper, geometrically connected surface over a finite field of characteristic $2$.
-Then the size of $\Br(X)_{\nd}$ is a perfect square. \end{thm}
+Then the order of $\Br(X)_{\nd}$ is a perfect square. \end{thm}